mscheetz/BittrexApi.NetCore/README.md

 To trade, log into your Bittrex account and create an api key with trading permissions:
 Settings -> API Keys -> Create (with Read Info & Limit and Market Trading)
+** if you wish to use withdraw endpoint, you need to enable withdraws on your API key
 Store your API Key & Secret Key

 Initialization: